hsf-training/hsf-training-cmake-webpage/_episodes/06-projectstructure.md

 All the find packages here provide imported targets.
 If you do not have an imported target, **make one**!
 Never use the raw variables past the lines immediately following the `find_package` command.
+There are several easy mistakes to make if you do not make imported targets, including forgetting to add `SYSTEM`, and the search order is better (especially before CMake 3.12).

 In this project, I use the new FetchContent to download several dependencies; although normally I prefer git submodules in `/extern`.